 Important: If you change employment you must notify your employer with details of the extra contributions you are paying for the early retirement reduction buyout in order for it to continue.

 A 35 year old member joins the NHS 2015 scheme with a normal pension age of 68 and enters into an agreement to buy out the maximum three years allowed immediately upon joining the scheme.

 They’ll pay the additional contributions until age 65 when they can retire and claim their pension in full, three years before the scheme’s normal pension age.

-In this case, the member will have paid extra contributions totalling 3.9% of pay before tax relief*, in addition to their normal tiered contributions for 30 years allowing them to claim their 2015 scheme benefits without reduction three years before their normal pension age.
+In this case, the member will have paid extra contributions totalling 3.9% of pay before tax relief (Early retirement reduction buyout contributions do not count towards the annual limit of tax relief on pension contributions, although high earners may need to consider the overall limit for Annual Allowance), in addition to their normal tiered contributions for 30 years allowing them to claim their 2015 scheme benefits without reduction three years before their normal pension age.

 How to apply

-Complete the ERRBO Quotation form to find out if you’re eligible to enter into a buyout agreement and to confirm the rate of the additional contributions you would pay.
+Complete the form below to find out if you’re eligible to enter into a buyout agreement and to confirm the rate of the additional contributions you would pay.
 If you want to go ahead with the agreement, you’ll need to sign and return the form.

 Once your election has been confirmed, your employer will be instructed to deduct the additional contributions from the effective date.